 It was elevator or bust.

-As I walked back to our hobbit room the thought of a fire entered my mind, and I had to consciously think about a litter of newborn kittens to not go into a full blown panic attack.
+As I walked back to our hobbit room, the thought of a fire entered my mind, and I had to consciously think about a litter of newborn kittens in order to not go into a full blown panic attack.

 So things were going pretty well, but one of the challenges about having an extreme language barrier with no translator is finding food.
 Some restaurants had a couple of pictures of dishes haphazardly taped to the wall, but for the most part, we had to look at what other people were eating in each restaurant, and point to what looked good.
 I usually pointed to noodles and hoped for the best.